 If you’ve driven up Haleakala, you may have come across a sign for Hosmer’s Grove.
 The turnoff is almost immediately once you drive through the national park gate, to your left.
 You can camp here, though I’ve heard it can be pretty cold especially if it rains.
 You are after all at 7000 ft elevation.
 Next to the campground is a short half mile loop trail.

 In the 1800s explorers decimated Hawaii’s native sandalwood forests, logging and shipping them off as exotic woods.
 In some cases, such as Kaho’olawe, cutting down the forests dramatically changed the weather patterns.
 Early 1920 a guy named Hosmer planted an experimental forest, introducing 86 types of non-native trees.
 Today 20 species still grow in Hosmer’s Grove, ironically within the national park.
 Not all of the shrubs are non-native.
-There is a section with native-to-Hawaii shrubs, including one plant that has some similarities to the silver swords you find at Haleakala crater.
+There is a section with native-to-Hawaii shrubs, including a blooming green sword, which has some similarities to the silver swords you find at Haleakala crater.

 How to get there